 I mainly fall in the second category and I want to build from what I have right now.
 That means I have to develop some new skills to complement what I’m doing right now.

-How Do Want to Start Building Your Business?
+Want to Start Building Your Business?

 There are three different models, each appealing to slightly different audiences.
 Depending on what your goals, you have to you go all out with the Hail Caesar pass or play it safe with Emperor-in-Training.

 As you can see with the prices above, this is not for the casual hobbyist.
 The course is designed for those looking at building a very small (size, not revenue) business.
 You have to examine the costs and see if this the right investment for you.

 - Daily emails (for 365 days) with specific goals and tactics to help you determine a business to create and and build.

 - Video interviews with successful lifestyle entrepreneurs about how they speficially built their business (including annual figures) Update: Transcripts of the videos are included.

 - Case studies (PDFs) with a different businesses and backgrounds.

 - Video presentations from Chris on marketing topics like cross-selling and the tools he uses for his own business